 I’ve always loved horses.
-Probably because, as I’ve noted in earlier essays, I was raised on a seemingly unending series of TV westerns during my childhood back in the 50’s (remember my essay?
+Probably because, as I’ve noted in earlier essays, I was raised on a seemingly unending series of TV westerns during my childhood back in the 50’s (remember this?
 Cowboys and Cowgirls)

 As a youngster, I begged my father for a horse.
 I mean, we lived out in the country and we had a healthy 20 acres or so of land for grazing and such.
 But, to no avail—until my little sister wanted a horse.
 And then, suddenly, we had a horse.
 Hmpf.